Following

-links with the far corners of the Empire.
-The decision was made
+communication links with the far corners of the Empire.
+The

-agreed to continue with the non military version of the ships.
+However it was agreed to continue with the non military version

 Imperial